kputnam/stupidedi/README.md

 * Doesn't queue messages for delivery or receipt
 * Doesn't generate acknowledgements
 * Doesn't have a graphical interface

+These can be accomplished using other libraries or your own code.

 ## Alternative libraries